 It is also not implausible to imagine that the type of prey the cat eats would play a role in his like or dislike of water.
 Cats feeding on mice and other small ground-dwelling animals would not need to hunt in the water, and therefore no reason to go in it.

 Cats are extremely clean animals, spending hours a day grooming their coat.
 The tongue contains minute hooked shaped papillae to assist in grooming out knots and keeping the coat in tip-top shape.
-Unlike other species of animal (such as humans) who clean themselves with water, it is not necessary for the cat to do so.
-The tongue is usually all that is needed to keep the cat clean and sweet smelling.
+Unlike other species of animal (such as humans) who clean themselves with water, the cat doesn’t need to do so.
+The tongue is usually all that is needed to keep the cat clean and sweet-smelling.